 The class of 2023 is entering the strongest job market in 70 years

-As graduation season approaches, young people are bracing themselves for the job hunt that awaits them on the other side of commencement ceremonies.
-But for this year's crop of new grads, finding work might not be as difficult as in previous years.
+As graduation season approaches, young people are bracing themselves for the usual job hunt that awaits them on the other side of commencement ceremonies.
+But for this year's crop of new grads, finding work might not be as hard as in previous years.

 "The very low [youth] unemployment rate now is incredibly striking," EPI Senior Economist Elise Gould told CBS MoneyWatch.